Kyniska/core/README.md

 Core: A Version of Democracy
 ====

+"In this constitution of the Five Nations are found practically all of the safeguards which have been raised in historic parliments to protect home affairs from centralized authority." - Arthur Pound, Johnson of the Mohawks

-Core aims to translate the organizing principles (laws) from the Constitution of the Haudenosaunee to operational form using Blockchain technology.
+Core aims to translate the organizing principles (laws) from the Constitution of the 6 Nations (or Haudenosaunee) to operational form using Blockchain technology.

 # Sources (incomplete)